stathat/stathatgo/README.md

 This is a Go package for posting stats to your StatHat account.

-*NOTE:* this version, stathatgo1, is for use with the weekly releases of Go.
-For the release version, use stathatgo.

 For more information about StatHat, visit [www.stathat.com](http://www.stathat.com).

 Installation
 ------------

-Use `goinstall`:
+Use `go install`:

-    goinstall github.com/stathat/stathatgo1
+    go install github.com/stathat/stathatgo

 That's it.

-If you are building your code with `goinstall`, you can skip the previous step and just import `stathatgo` as follows:
+If you are building your code with `go install`, you can skip the previous step and just import `stathatgo` as follows:

     import (
-            "github.com/stathat/stathatgo1"
+            "github.com/stathat/stathatgo"
     )

 Usage